HIPAA Risk Assessment Requirements

 Identifying Threats Specific to Your Environment

-Evaluating Likelihood and Impact With Documented Reasoning
+Evaluating Likelihood and Impact

 After identifying risks, the assessment must document how you're treating each one.
-You have four basic options: mitigate the risk by implementing controls, accept the risk as tolerable, transfer the risk to insurance or a vendor, or avoid the risk by changing operations.
+You have four options: mitigate the risk by implementing controls, accept the risk as tolerable, transfer the risk to insurance or a vendor, or avoid the risk by changing operations.

 Most risks are mitigated through controls.
 You can't eliminate the threat of external attacks, so you mitigate through firewalls, intrusion detection, and network hardening.
 You can't eliminate insider risk, so you mitigate through access controls and monitoring.
 Mitigation is the most common risk treatment, and your assessment should document what controls address what threats.

 Risks can sometimes be transferred to insurance.
-Cyber liability insurance transfers some financial risk of a breach—it might cover notification costs, forensic investigation, or legal defense.
+Cyber liability insurance transfers some financial risk of a breach — it might cover notification costs, forensic investigation, or legal defense.
 But insurance doesn't transfer regulatory risk.
-If HHS finds that you violated HIPAA, the insurance doesn't prevent enforcement—it might cover some financial costs, but HHS still has authority to fine you and require remediation.
+If HHS finds that you violated HIPAA, the insurance doesn't prevent enforcement — it might cover some financial costs, but HHS still has authority to fine you and require remediation.
 Insurance is a financial mechanism for managing breach costs, not a compliance mechanism for managing regulatory risk.

 Documentation That Survives HHS Review

 Documentation quality is what separates a reasonable compliance decision from non-compliance during an audit.
 Your risk assessment must be written clearly enough that an HHS auditor reviewing it can understand your environment, your threat analysis, your risk evaluations, your control selections, and your residual risk acceptance.
-If your documentation is clear and your risk decisions appear reasoned and proportionate, the auditor will likely accept it.
-If your documentation is vague, incomplete, or your risk decisions seem unjustified or overly casual, the auditor will cite compliance gaps.

 Why This Is the Foundation of Everything Else

 Organizations that skip the risk assessment or do it superficially typically end up in one of two bad places: either they over-control and spend enormous budgets on controls they don't actually need, or they under-control and miss critical threats.
-Organizations with a documented risk assessment make rational, defensible decisions about where to invest effort and money.
-They can explain to their board why certain controls are implemented and why others weren't necessary.
+The risk assessment also protects the organization during regulatory review.
+If an HHS audit finds a gap in your controls, you can explain your documented reasoning and demonstrate rational decision-making.
+Without a risk assessment, you have no justification for your controls — just guesswork and hope.

 Fully Compliance provides educational content about IT compliance and cybersecurity.
 This article reflects general information about HIPAA risk assessment as of its publication date.
 HIPAA requirements evolve and interpretations vary.
 Consult a qualified compliance professional for guidance specific to your organization.